Santa Clara University Statement of Responsibilities and Standards of Conduct

 Complete information on Santa Clara University’s student records policy can be found here.

-Judicial Records Policy
+Student Conduct Records Policy

-Retention of Hard Copy of Judicial Records
+Retention of Hard Copy of Student Conduct Records

 1. The hard copy file of a student’s entire judicial history is kept for a minimum of one academic year beyond the academic year in which the date of the last violation of the Student Conduct Code occurred.
 When a student commits a violation of academic integrity, the hard copy file is retained for the remainder of a student’s academic career.